CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 - Cast the called `TheoryData` returning type method to the exact generic `TheoryData<>` type.
 - Implement the `IDisposable` interface and call the `ResetTheoryData()` method of the data source class with the `Dispose()` method call.

+These methods contain two static methods each to initialize the `TheoryData` property with the appropriate type instance.
+The methods use the generic `CheckedTheoryData` private method which
+- checks if `TheoryData` property is null so it should be initialize,
+- Checks if its `TheoryData` instance parameter is of the same type with the `TheoryData`, and
+- Adds the `TheoryData` instance to the `TheoryData` property.

 ```csharp
 namespace CsabaDu.DynamicTestData.xUnit.DynamicDataSources;